maltebucksch/maltebucksch.github.io/_projects/app-02-zeppelinrental.md

 image: '/images/zeppelin/cover.png'
 projecttype: app
 ---
-Zeppelin was our second customer for QuickBird.
-We built a new version of their existing mobile apps for them.
-While I was programming the app, we were often staying at Zeppelin's office to make collaboration between our teams officer.
-We got unlimited free food for lunch every day which is still the first thing that comes to my mind when I think about the project.
+Zeppelin was our second customer for [QuickBird](/QuickBird).
+We built a new version of the existing mobile apps for Zeppelin Rental, a platform for renting construction vehicles and equipment.

+While we were programming the app, we often stayed at Zeppelin's office to make collaboration easier.
+We got unlimited free food for lunch every day - I still have that part very vividly in my head 😍🌮.

 # About the project